DariusNetX/BagBrain-Dashboard/replit.md

-✓ Implemented IQ scoring algorithm with meme ratings and badge claiming system ✓ Applied consistent BagBrain aesthetic with graffiti/glitch styling and golden theme ✓ Added mobile popover tooltips to all question options with humorous explanations
+✓ Implemented IQ scoring algorithm with meme ratings and badge claiming system ✓ Applied consistent BagBrain aesthetic with graffiti/glitch styling and golden theme ✓ Added mobile popover tooltips to all question options with humorous explanations ✓ Updated IQ scoring system to 0-10,000 scale with expanded rating categories ✓ Added number formatting with commas for better readability of high scores